DataDog/integrations-core/docs/dev/agent_integration.md

 ## Create your integration

-Once you've downloaded Docker, installed an appropriate version of Python, and prepared your development environment, you can get started with creating an Agent-based integration.
-The instructions below use an example integration called `Awesome`.
-Follow along using the code from Awesome, or replace Awesome with your own code, as well as the name of your integration within the commands, i.e. use `ddev create <your-integration-name>`, rather than `ddev create Awesome`.
+Once you've downloaded Docker, installed an appropriate version of Python, and prepared your development environment, you can start creating an Agent-based integration.

+The following instructions use an example integration called `Awesome`.
+Follow along using the code from Awesome, or replace Awesome with your own code, as well as the name of your integration within the commands.
+For example, use `ddev create <your-integration-name>` instead of `ddev create Awesome`.

 ### Create scaffolding for your integration

-The `ddev create` command runs an interactive tool that creates the basic file and path structure (or "scaffolding") necessary for a new Agent-based integration.
+The `ddev create` command runs an interactive tool that creates the basic file and path structure (or scaffolding) necessary for an Agent-based integration.

 1. Before you create your first integration directory, try a dry-run using the `-n/--dry-run` flag, which doesn't write anything to the disk:
    ```
    ddev create -n Awesome
    ```

    This command displays the path where the files would have been written, as well as the structure itself.
-Make sure the path in the first line of output matches your `integrations-extras` or `marketplace` repository location.
+Make sure the path in the first line of output matches your `marketplace` repository location.

 1. Run the command without the `-n` flag.
 The tool asks you for an email and name and then creates the files you need to get started with an integration.